-Formative assessment practices focus on students' progress toward mastery of a concept or skill.
-Formative assessments should provide meaningful and timely feedback that guides educators as they select instructional strategies (e.g., reteaching, additional practice, scaffolded supports, etc.) and allow students to monitor and reflect on their learning.
-Using digital tools creates opportunities for students to receive timely, personalized, and relevant feedback from educators and peers, leading to a deeper understanding of the concept or skill.
+- using meaningful and timely assessments that guide the selection of instructional strategies (e.g., reteaching, additional practice, scaffolded supports, etc.) - allowing students to monitor and reflect on their learning. - using digital tools to create opportunities for students to receive timely, personalized, and relevant feedback, leading to a deeper understanding of the concept or skill.